narfdotpl/narf.pl/content/posts/checkers-swift-2.md

 the codebase.
 Manual tweaks/cleanup touched similar amount of code.
 Together they took ~30 minutes.

-Refactoring to adopt new language features took ~1.5&nbsp;h and resulted in ~2% less code.
+Refactoring to adopt new language features took ~1.5 h and resulted in ~2% less code.
 The change in the number of lines of code was mostly due to my use of [`enum`s with descriptions][state machines], though.